SERIES > Innocent Devil's Harem

 Gabriella nodded in

-response, and my sister hesitantly holstered her gun, glancing around one last
+response, and Serenity hesitantly holstered her gun, glancing around one last

 time before kneeling down and wrapping her arms around her friend.
 They both